jcs-instructor/mobtimer/backlog.md

   - [x] WARNING: If keeping React Frontend, need to add back "frontend start" as a dependency in startAll !!!!
   - [x] Implement trackMessages boolean in mob socket client (so that the client can turn on/off storing messages from the server).
   - [x] Make scripts more stable (by using copy vs. link - and/or order of things; currently startAll works the 2nd time after a change to a ts file in mobtimer-api when using cp - might be same with link - Ethan to look into this)
-  - [ ] Unit test for trackMessages is false and try to retrieve message (lastResponse, etc)
+  - [ ] Extend MobSocketTestClient from MobSocketClient, remove boolean for tracking, move onMessage and related code (lastResponse etc) from MobSocketClient to MobSocketTestClient
-  - [ ] Investigate: client.webSocket.onmessage in App.tsx overrides the webSocket.onmessage created in mobSocketClient
   - [ ] Disable Submit Button (to join mob) until mobName is entered in the textbox (or if easier, just give an alert message)
   - [ ] Disable ActionButton until mob is joined
   - [ ] Modify ActionButton when time elapses